hamptonpieryc/website/content/docs/club-rules.md

 canoes.
 Users of non-powered craft agree to give priority to sailors during scheduled sailing activities.
 The Club can only provide storage for dinghies.
 The Club reserves the right to forbid certain types of non-powered craft.

+**4.17** All members shall provide a valid email address and consent to email communication except when alternative means are required by law or specified in the Club Rules and Byelaws.

 ## 5. EXECUTIVE OFFICERS: